 Psychologists have found that remembrance practices, including funeral services and visiting the grave, are an important part of emotional healing because it provides closure and allows the healing process to begin earlier.
 A permanent resting spot for the deceased is a dignified treatment of your loved one’s remains.

 What happens if a cemetery runs out of land?

 There are many cemeteries that have run out of land in Nova Scotia.
 When cemeteries run out of land, they will continue to operate and serve the community.
 Some cemeteries have crematoriums, which continue to be added to.
 Older, historic cemeteries could offer guided tours, such as Fairview Lawn Cemetery in Halifax, NS.

 In a hundred or more years, will the cemetery still be here?

-There are many cemeteries in Nova Scotia that have been around for centenaries and that are still being visited and used today.
+There are many cemeteries in Nova Scotia that have been around for centuries and are still being visited and used today.
 There are older cemeteries around the world that have gone untouched, so we believe that cemeteries are going to continue to stay open.

 How long after the death must someone be buried?

-There is no law that has a specific time frame that someone needs to be buried in.
-There are some cultures and religions that have guidelines about the time frame that someone should be buried in.
-The amount of time between death and burial will depend on the amount of time that it takes to secure all the permits, and notify the family.
-There could be public health laws that may place limits on the maximum amount of time that is allowed before final disposition.
+There is no law stating someone has to be buried within a specific time frame, however, there are some cultures and religions which have guidelines about the time frame someone should be buried in.
+The amount of time between death and burial will depend on the amount of time it takes to secure all the permits, and notify the family.
+Public Health laws may also dictate time limits for disposition.
 The weather can also affect the amount of time between the passing and the burial.
 Please speak with a funeral director for more information.